srideviblogs/srideviblogs.github.io/_posts/kubernetes/2025-07-06-k8s-crashloop-backoff-issue.md

 permalink: /kubernetes/crashloop-backoff
 ---

-A few weeks ago, I deployed an updated version of an application in our Kubernetes cluster.
-Everything looked fine at first, but soon I noticed the pods were failing repeatedly.
+Sometimes pods keep restarting even though everything looks fine in your YAML.
+Recently, while deploying a new version of our application, I noticed pods entering CrashLoopBackOff, causing temporary outages.
 This post shows how I debugged a real CrashLoopBackOff caused by liveness/readiness and configuration issues and how to quickly find the root cause.

 Running:
 ```bash